BDVickers/bvickers_site/content/authors/admin/_index.md

 interests:
 - Data intelligence, engineering, and journalism
 - Design processes
-- Cybersecurity
+- Application of statistical models to novel contexts
-- Hiking
+- Hiking, kayaking, and the outdoors
-- My dog
+- Trying food from around the world

 education:
   courses: